Concept - Configuration

 }

-Business configurations are mostly related to an organization, channel, or other context.
+Business configurations are typically related to an organization, channel, or other context.
 Domain-specific configuration fits to most of these requirements.

 // via domain configuration